 There are also circumstances when other state schools can employ unqualified teachers.
 Usually this is because the job needs specific expertise or vocational skills.
 Unqualified teachers also can perform some teaching tasks when supervised.

 In general, however, if you plan to go into teaching you’ll be severely limited without a teaching qualification.
+Learn why you should consider a career in Teaching.

 The PGCE has one other advantage – most courses give you credits towards a Masters degree.
 Many universities offer part time continuation courses so you can earn a full Masters in your first years as a teacher.